Skip to content

 Dig in!

-- Blend the dip well.
+6. Blend the feta yogurt dip well.
 Add more olive oil to taste.
 Check the seasoning and add extra pepper or salt if you like.
 Pour the dip in a clean bowl and garnish with the rest of the pine nuts, extra fresh mint and a little pinch of chili powder.
-Serve chilled.

 Greek Feta Cheese